undergrad-partner-school

 Admissions

 If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Learn some vital information about admission policy and requirements at Massachusetts College of Liberal Arts.
+Discover some vital info about admission policy and requirements at Massachusetts College of Liberal Arts.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.31.
-That means you'll most likely need an above-average GPA to get accepted.
+The latest reported average GPA of the enrolled students was 3.25.
+That means that you need a GPA that's above average in order to get into Massachusetts College of Liberal Arts.

 Retention Rate

-As reported in 2024, the freshman retention rate for Massachusetts College of Liberal Arts was 68.9%.
+As reported in 2025, the freshman retention rate for Massachusetts College of Liberal Arts was 75.7%, indicative of the exceptional educational experience and supportive environment at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 49%.
+This academic institution has the six-year graduation rate of 56%.

 Student Body